-You were sure that you picked the perfect gift, but your teenager didn’t agree.
+You were sure that you picked the perfect gift, but your teenager didn’t agree and holiday disappointment creeps in.
 Sadly, you couldn’t afford the gift that your teenager really wanted.
 Or you didn’t have time … or you forgot.
 More likely, Grandma missed the mark (by a long shot).

-While our expectation for the holidays is that our teenagers should be grateful for whatever they receive, the fact is that adolescents don’t always handle disappointing gifts with grace.
+While one of our expectations for the holidays is that our teenagers should be grateful for whatever they receive, the fact is that adolescents don’t always handle disappointing gifts with grace.

 Did your teen’s Christmas gift disappoint them?
 Are they unhappy with their Hanukah haul?
 Have the holidays not lived up to expectations?